tcaxias/docker/mongodb/README.md

 # A simple container for MongoDB

-Please find orchestrator at https://github.com/mongodb/mongo
+Please find mongodb at https://github.com/mongodb/mongo

 Docs at https://docs.mongodb.com/